deliaDong/h2-p2021-room/README.md

 ## Features

+- 7 uniques room with some randomness in generation
+- Discover memory about furnitures and object
+- Next room according to what you have discovered
 - First person view
-- Discover memory about furnitures and object
-- Random room generation (at some level)
 - Day / Night cycle
-- Multi-ending according to the memory you discovered while exploring (coming soon!)
+- Multi-ending according to the memory you discovered while exploring
 - Keyboard binding choice (coming soon!)

 ## Tech